top of page

 But now, we wonder: Can we green deserts at scale?

 Ask Robyn O'Brien, the mother on a crusade to take on the unhealthy relationship between Big Food and Big Money.
-After a decade of advocacy, O'Brien co-founded rePlant Capital, a $250M fund to finance the transition of farmland to regenerative and organic agriculture by focussing on soil health and farmer profitability.
+After a decade of advocacy, O'Brien co-founded rePlant Capital, a $250M fund to finance the transition of American farmland to regenerative and organic agriculture by focusing on soil health and farmer profitability.

 DON'T just START WITH WHY